Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 Yes, it is.

-Since Shopify is cloud-based, you don’t have to worry about the basic infrastructure: The hosting, security updates, apps, and themes – it’s all there.
+Since Shopify is cloud-based, you don’t have to worry about the basic infrastructure: Hosting, security updates, apps, and themes – it’s all there.
 And if you run into questions, customer support is there for you.

-Also, getting started with the platform is very easy, and you have a barebones structure of your online store up and running in minutes.
+Also, getting started with the platform is very easy, and you have a barebones online store structure that is up and running in minutes.

-Currently, you can use Shopify Payments in 15+ countries.
+Currently, you can use Shopify Payments in 23 countries.
+However, even if Shopify Payments supports your country, certain businesses may be prohibited country-by-country.

 Yes, it is.